Allergic to Honey?

 Not necessarily, both beeswax and honey are products from the hive but they different greatly in composition.
 Beeswax also contains bee propolis and other substances that are not usually found in honey.

-While honey remains a delicious, safe food for most people, there will be some who experience an allergic reaction.
-If you suspect a problem after consuming honey, seek help from your medical team.
-Knowledge and awareness are the key to staying healthy.
+For the vast majority of the population, there is no worry about allergies to honey, beeswax or other bee products.
+However, if you suspect a problem after consuming honey, seek help from your medical team.
+Knowledge and awareness are the keys to staying healthy.